racconozaur/2_File-Manager/README.md

-#Need to remove parentheses in handleCompress.js and  handleDecompress
+# **Need to remove parentheses in handleCompress.js and  handleDecompress beforw running app**

 # Scoring: File Manager